MRQ67/my-dashboard/README.md

     ```go
 	url := fmt.Sprintf("http://api.openweathermap.org/data/2.5/weather?q=%s&appid="+"your-api-key-here", encodedCity)
     ```

-    _Note: I should have use environment variables for the API key but i couldn't get it to work!_
+    _Note: I should have used environment variables for the API key but i couldn't get it to work!_

 ## Running the Application